Klezmer Music: A Short History

 Neither the Holocaust nor the migration out of Eastern Europe nor assimilation could stop it.
 Klezmer music has undergone an enormous revival, which is also happily serving to help keep the Yiddish language alive.
 The revival has its origin, in part, in a renewed pride in their ethnicity that Jews began finding in the 70s, as a new generation of Jewish musicians forged connections across space and time with the musicians of 19th century Eastern Europe.

-The term klezmer comes from the Hebrew words "kley zemer", referring to the musical instruments themselves; gradually, the identities of the musician and his instrument merged to be covered by the one term.
+The term klezmer comes from the Hebrew words "kley zemer" (vessels of song), referring to the musical instruments themselves; gradually, the identities of the musician and his instrument merged to be covered by the one term.
 References to klezmer bands are found in surviving town records, memoirs, and historical accounts as early as the 15th century.
 Paintings and woodcuts from those times show Jewish musicians playing instruments similar to those of their non-Jewish neighbors.

 The connections between secular and liturgical Jewish music are evident in klezmer scales and ornamentation, which derive from prayer modes and vocal styles used in cantorial music.
 This sets Jewish music apart, but there was also much cross-fertilization with non-Jewish music of the regions.
-Jews and non-Jews, especially Gypsies, often played together.
+Jews and non-Jews, especially the Roma (the Gypsies), often played together.
 Jewish musicians preferred for their wide traveling, broad repertoire, modesty, and sobriety were often hired to play at non-Jewish weddings.

 The wedding was the best-known milieu for the klezmer.
 In addition to local peasant dance tunes, the klezmer played a repertoire that reflected traditional Jewish wedding rituals, providing processionals to accompany the community to the shul, as well as music for veiling the bride before the ceremony, seating her after, for paying respect to the in-laws, and for escorting older family members home after the wedding.